-Elements Relevant Documents Prudential Review Comments Financial viability Long Term Financial Plan 2023/24- 2032/33 (LTFP) The Project is not intended to be financially viable as it is the creation of public real assets to enhance the amenity and vibrancy of Jetty Road, Glenelg.
-The assets to be created as part of the Project have no direct revenue generating capacity and thus will not cover the estimated operating costs e.g. maintenance and depreciation.
-The financial viability of the Project should also be considered in the context of the impact it will have on the CoHB's financial position.
-A council is financially sustainable where planned long-term services and infrastructure levels and standards are met without unplanned increases in rates or disruptive cuts to services.
-To determine whether CoHB's operations are financial sustainability over the long term, Council has adopted a number of financial indicators to track performance.
-These indicators (from the LTFP) are shown below.
-Key Ratio Target Outcome Operating Surplus 0% to 10% .
+Elements Relevant Documents Prudential Review Com nments Financial viability Long Term Financial Plan 2023/24-2032/33 (LTFP) ed to be financially viable as enity and vibrancy of Jetty it is the creation of public realm Road, Glenelg. ve no direct revenue generating ting costs e.g. maintenance and The financial viability of t impact it will have on the considered in the context of the levels and standards are to services.
+To determine the long term, Council met without unplanned increw whether CoHB's operation therm services and infrastructure reases in rates or disruptive cuts are financial sustainability over of financial indicators to track shown below.
+Key Ratio Target Outcome Operating Surplus 0% to 10% 1 .
 Operational surpluses forecast for each year of the LTFP Net Financial Liabilities No greater than 75%.
 Will be exceeded unless Council resolves to increase the current 75% cap.
 Interest Cover No greater than 5%.
-Remains under target Asset Renewal Between 90% and 100% Forecast 100% expenditure Over a rolling five-year period
+Remains under target Asset Renewal Between 90% and 100% Forecast 100% expenditure 1 Over a rolling five-year period